OJ-Pulp/Sumplicity/README.md

 ## Citing

-If you use Sumplicity in research, please cite this repository of the academic
+If you use Sumplicity in research, please cite using [CITATION.cff](CITATION.cff)

 ## Contributing and support